 Nationally, Seattle has been a model for what can happen when cities reduce parking mandates to achieve the twin goals of reducing housing costs and encouraging walking, biking, and transit.
 A 2020 study looking at the results of the 2012 parking reforms that eliminated mandates near transit in urban villages found that 18,000 fewer parking stalls were built over five years than would have been required otherwise, saving more than a half a billion dollars in building costs.

 The Parking Reform Network (PRN) has been touting Seattle’s success in implementing parking reform for years, including the gains the city saw in the area of ADU production after dropping parking requirements, along with reforming other regulations for that housing type, in 2019.
-But it doesn’t look like Seattle is set to join PRN’s map of 89 cities around the US that have gone the full mile and ditched mandates entirely — at least not any time soon.
+But it doesn’t look like Seattle is set to join PRN’s map of 89 cities around the world that have gone the full mile and ditched mandates entirely — at least not any time soon.

 “These mandates are just going to be a barrier to any other climate, transportation or housing policy fix that you try in your city, to some degree,” Tony Jordan, President of the Parking Reform Network, told The Urbanist.
 “It might be less at 0.5 [per unit], but there’s always going to be some projects that don’t get done or fail or don’t deliver as much housing, because of these mandates.”